Schofield and Young Blog

-Posted by William Young | Jul 25, 2018 | 0 Comments
+Posted by William Young | Jul 25, 2018 |

 Lately I have been seeing a lot of people charged with reckless driving in Ada and Canyon counties.
 It seems that the new ISP policy when there is a traffic accident is to charge the party the officer perceives to be at fault with either reckless or inattentive driving.
-The logic here is that if they make traffic accidents a criminal offense with more sever penalties than would otherwise be the case they believe this will cause people to drive with more care and thus reduce the number of traffic fatalities.
+The logic here is that if they make traffic accidents a criminal offense with more severe penalties than would otherwise be the case they believe this will cause people to drive with more care and thus reduce the number of traffic fatalities.
 While I am not sure if this is having any impact or not, I believe every case is unique and needs to be examined on its own not lumped into a group of somewhat similar incidents.
 A conviction for reckless driving can have far more serious consequences that law enforcement seems to be aware of.

 Idaho Reckless Driving